 “Tomorrow,” said Luke.
 “For sure.”

+The week dragged on like a watched pot.
+Peter and I found comfort in the other’s familiar company, but I was twitching for a different kind of excitement, and told Peter so.
+We didn’t have to look far.
 There was a special needs school run by the church just a fifteen minute bike ride down the coast road.
-The kids there were a rag-tag bunch, most of them had trouble spelling their own names, but like the saying goes: Brains and beauty are handed out on alternate days.
+The kids there were a rag-tag bunch, most of them had trouble spelling their own names, but like the good book says: Brains and beauty are handed out on alternate days.
 The trick is to be there for both.

 We straddled our bikes near a gap in the chain-link fence, keeping a weather eye out for any of the Brothers.